If you are in the process of selling a property, you may be asking yourself the question ‘what is a memorandum of sale?’.

 Remember, the selling agent should provide this document for you.
 However, if you are not using an estate agent to sell your home, this template will allow you to create a document that provides all of the key information required.

-Is A Memorandum Of Sale Legally Binding?
+Is A Notice Of Sale Legally Binding?

 That’s because, right up until contracts have been exchanged, either party can withdraw from the agreement or change the terms of the deal.

-It is better to think of the memorandum of sale as more of a written record of what was agreed before the legal process began.
+It is better to think of the notification of sale as more of a written record of what was agreed before the legal process began.
 While not legally binding, it can be useful to refer back to later if there are any disagreements.

 Once a memorandum of sale has been issued, the sales process can begin.